Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Introduction

-Of late, studies have advocated JDE in a driven JJ~\cite{Taberner2023, Soori2023b}.
-Tarberner \etal~\cite{Taberner2023} have shown the appearance of an anomalous JC (AJC) in a driven double QD-JJ leading to the CPR: $I (\phi=0) \neq 0$, which is also explained as a $\phi_0$-JJ~\cite{Mayer2020, Davydova2022, Martin2009, Yokoyama2014, Assouline2019} in the literature.
-The appearance of this finite JC in the absence of any external SC phase bias causes an extra phase shift in the Josephson CPR as $ I(\phi_0)=0$ (i.e., the JC will become zero at $\phi=\phi_0 \ne 0)$ which has been a consequence of the spin-orbit coupling and a magnetic field in a JJ~\cite{Buzdin2008, Krive2005, Reynoso2008, Martin2009, Yokoyama2014}.
-The findings of AJC have set a new horizon to facilitate nonreciprocity in the context of Floquet-driven systems~\cite{Taberner2023, Soori2023b}.
-However, in one of these studies~\cite{Taberner2023}, the Floquet drive is well-studied for the driven double QD JJ, albeit the exploration of the Majorana quasiparticles.
-Whereas, the other study~\cite{Soori2023b} only shows the effect of two driven KCs coupled with each other without any intermediate weak link, leaving large possibilities to explore in detail.
+Of late, studies have advocated JDE in a driven Josephson junction~\cite{Taberner2023, Soori2023b,Scheer2025}.
+Tarberner \etal~\cite{Taberner2023} have shown the appearance of an anomalous Josephson current in a driven double QD-Josephson junction leading to the CPR: $I (\phi=0) \neq 0$, which is also explained as a $\phi_0$-Josephson junction~\cite{Mayer2020, Davydova2022, Martin2009, Yokoyama2014, Assouline2019} in the literature.
+The appearance of this finite Josephson current in the absence of any external SC phase bias causes an extra phase shift in the Josephson CPR as $ I(\phi_0)=0$ (i.e., the Josephson current will become zero at $\phi_0 \ne 0)$ which has been a consequence of the spin-orbit coupling and a magnetic field in a Josephson junction~\cite{Buzdin2008, Krive2005, Reynoso2008, Martin2009, Yokoyama2014}.
+The findings of anomalous Josephson current have set a new horizon to facilitate nonreciprocity in the context of Floquet-driven systems~\cite{Taberner2023, Soori2023b}.
+In Ref.~\cite{Taberner2023}, the Floquet drive is well-studied for the driven double QD Josephson junction, albeit without the exploration of the Majorana quasiparticles.
+Whereas, the other study~\cite{Soori2023b} shows the effect of two driven KCs coupled with each other without any intermediate weak link, leaving large possibilities to explore in detail.